TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceForm.rst

    records: If the select box is a relation to another table.
 In that case only existing records will be preserved.

-   The subkey `icon` will allow to add your own icons to new values.
+   The subkey :typoscript:`icon` will allow to add your own icons to new values.

+   ..  versionadded:: 12.1
+       The subkey :typoscript:`group` can be used to insert a new element into an existing select item group by settings the value to the group identifier.
+       The grouping is usually displayed in select fields with groups available.

    This property is available for various levels: